Archive for guns

 MIL-SPEC was a punch line for years.
 Now it’s a major market, products advertised as “mil-spec” are highly valued.

 The old saying “GI proof” used to mean making something so tough that a soldier fresh from bootcamp couldn’t break it even if he tried.
 Something of a joke in the draft-era military because anyone could be assigned to repair and maintain anything (from airplanes to rifles).
 Of course building things for the military meant making them rough, rugged and designed for their roles.
 After the war, the allies forged several agreements called STANAGs.
 Between that and MIL-SPEC the military forged a standard.
 Things are built for battle and can be shared among allies.
-If need by, an American Patriot missile unit can work with an allied Patriot unit and
+If need be, an American Patriot missile unit can work with an allied Patriot unit and vice versa.
+Many commercial products you use at home are hardened for the battlefield.
+Other widgets are purpose built.

 However the expense of designing things for the military led to Commercially available Off-The-Shelf or COTS.
 Take it away wikipeida: